Super Teacher

 loud and free,

-molding what Micah really means to me.
+molding what scholar truly means to be.

 That I could be more than